 or cpapaz

-this group try to match the sequence pa
+.
+This group also tries to match the sequence pa

 quantifier.